 Address: San Bernardino County, California; La Paz County, Arizona

-Located roughly 24 miles from Lake Havasu City, Parker Dam offers a completely different activity for your day visit to the city.
+Located roughly 24 miles away from Lake Havasu City, Parker Dam offers a completely different activity for your day visit to the city.
 The water is still present.
 Yet this time, no energetic movements (like with paddling or swimming) is required.
 Just enjoy your ride and let your eyes soak up the surrounding beauty.

 The short drive is indeed spectacular.
 It’s dotted with a number of pull-offs to admire Arizona’s terrain.
 The highlight of this half day trip from Lake Havasu City is 320-foot Parker Dam.
 The colossal structure towers over the Colorado River right on the border with California.

-Interestingly, only 27 percent of the dam, which is known as the deepest dam in the world, is visible.
+Interestingly enough, only 27 percent of the dam, which is known as the deepest dam in the world, is visible.
 The rest of the structure sits deep in the river.